-The Company implemented Employee relationships at all levels, continued to be satisfactory.
-The management would like to record its appreciation of the dedicated and strong support provided to your Company, by its employees at all levels.
-The number of employees on the roll as on 31st March 2023 was 170.
+Employee relationships at all levels, continued to be satisfactory during the year.
+The management would like to place on record its appreciation of the dedicated and strong support provided to your Company, by its employees at all levels.
+The number of employees on the roll as on 31st March 2024 was 189.

-(The statement in this report including Management's Discussions & Analysis Report reflects Company's projections, estimates, expectations, or predictions.
+statement in this including report Management's Discussions & Analysis Report reflects Company's estimates, projections, expectations, or predictions.
 These may be forward-looking statements within the meaning of applicable securities laws and regulations.
 Actual results could differ materially from those expressed or implied since your Company's operations are influenced by many external and internal factors, beyond the control of the Company.)

-4. DISCLOSURES UNDER COMPANIES ACT 2013
+5. DISCLOSURES UNDER COMPANIES ACT 2013